Hopefully we haven't sent you into a spin overloading you with information, but here are some more things you'll need to consider:

 Projects and Works and Priority Projects pages for the latest information.

-You’ve probably heard of this little thing called the Newcastle 500.
+You’ve probably heard of this little thing called Supercars.
 We’re proud to be hosting the international Newcastle 500 event but that means a period of time when we’ll have to work around the event bumping in and out, as well as the event itself.

 The Newcastle 500 will return to the city in 2022 when Newcastle hosts the season opener of the Repco Supercars Championship series.
 The major motorsport event will be back on the Newcastle street circuit after a two-year hiatus caused by COVID-19, shifting from its previous position as the final race of the series to become the much-anticipated season opener.

 This will impact eastern city areas including Foreshore Park, Customs House Plaza, Tramway Reserve, Pacific Park, Newcastle Beach and Nobbys Beach.
-Unfortunately it's unlikely you'll be able to book any of these locations between late January and late March, but we'll look at requests on a case by case basis.
+Unfortunately it's unlikely you'll be able to book any of these locations between mid-October and late December but we'll look at requests on a case by case basis.

 While the dates for the event are still to be finalised, it is expected to take place in early March 2022.
 As a result of the new timing, no road closures will take place prior to February 2022.
 City of Newcastle has also stipulated there will be a shortened timeframe for the dismantling and removal of event-related structures and equipment.